dannycahyo/creator-pro/README.md

+# Building Innovative Apps: Integrating Gemini AI into Web Development

+Welcome to the workshop repository for "Building Innovative Apps: Integrating Gemini AI into Web Development".
+In this workshop, we'll build Creator PRO, a powerful application that demonstrates the integration of Google's Gemini AI with modern web development practices.

+## Workshop Overview

+Learn how to build a content creation assistant that leverages Gemini AI for script creation, audio transcription, and content performance analytics.
+This hands-on workshop will guide you through building a real-world application while learning essential concepts in AI integration.

+## What You'll Build

-# Creator PRO
+Creator PRO is an application that helps content creators with:

-Creator PRO is a powerful application designed to assist content creators with script creation and audio transcription.
-This tool leverages advanced AI models to provide accurate and efficient transcription services, as well as intuitive script creation capabilities.

-## Features

-- **Script Creation**: Easily create and manage scripts for your content.
+- Script creation using Gemini AI
-- **Audio Transcription**: Upload audio files and get accurate transcriptions in Bahasa Indonesia (Indonesian Language).
+- Audio transcription in Bahasa Indonesia
-- **Analytics**: Upload and analyze content performance data to identify trends, get AI-powered insights, and receive optimization recommendations.
+- Content performance analytics with AI-powered insights

 ### Branches